- Written by Terry Turner

 Minnesota, Wisconsin and Massachusetts do not offer the 10 standardized Medigap plans.
 If you are moving to one of these states, it is important to understand how your Medigap plan might transfer.

-Be sure to check with your provider for the details specific to your plan and state.Don't Leave Your Health to ChanceFind a local Medicare plan that fits your needs by connecting with a licensed insurance agent.
+Be sure to check with your provider for the details specific to your plan and state.Have you selected your 2024 Medicare plan?Maximize your Medicare savings by connecting with a licensed insurance agent.
+Annual Enrollment is open until December 7th.

 What Happens to Your Medicare Part D Drug Plan When You Move?